Girisudhan36/Cryptocurrency-Investment-Portfolio/README.md

 - Building investment models in Excel
 - Tracking multiple assets using dynamic formulas
 - Visual storytelling through dashboards
-- Financial metrics like ROI, DCA, and allocation %
+- Financial metrics like ROI,DCA and allocation %

 ---

 ## 👨‍💻 About Me